11 innings, eight home runs and one wild Game 2: A timeline of the Astros' improbable victory

 Bottom of the sixth

 Verlander had fanned four batters in the first four innings, but just one since.
 Maybe the Dodgers were seeing the ball a little better once the sun went down behind the San Gabriel Mountains.
-With two outs, Chris Taylor walks on a 3-2 slider.
-Corey Seager fell behind 0-2, then drives a 1-2, 97-mph fastball out to left field for a home run.
+With two outs, Taylor walks on a 3-2 slider.
+Corey Seager fell behind 0-2, then drives a 1-2, 97 mph fastball out to left field for a home run.

 Astros manager A.J.
 Hinch: "Justin Verlander was very good.
 We don't even talk about him.
 He starts the game and gives up two hits and has to exit, National League-style.
 Then the game got really interesting."